2001: A Space Odyssey (comics)

 2001: A Space Odyssey is an oversized American comic book adaptation of the 1968 film of the same name as well as a ten-issue monthly series which expanded upon the concepts presented in the Stanley Kubrick film and the novel by Arthur C. Clarke.
 Jack Kirby wrote and pencilled both the adaptation and the series, which were published by Marvel Comics beginning in 1976.
 The adaptation was part of the agreement of Kirby's return to Marvel.

 Treasury edition

+In the 70s, Marvel Comics made investments on licensed comics based on sci-fi works, adapting movies and novels such as Star Wars, Godzilla, Planet of the Apes, and Logan's Run.
+According to Mark Evanier, Marvel had acquired the rights to 2001: A Space Odyssey from Metro-Goldwyn-Mayer in the mid-70s and there was a general agreement inside of the company that Jack Kirby, who was working for the rival company DC Comics at the time, should be the one to adapt the film.
+Kirby accepted, but he was unhappy to work on an adaptation and decided to narrate the story from his viewpoint.
+He has taken "three or four weeks" to finalize the story, and later declared that it was "an honor, but not a lot of fun".

+The story is a close adaptation of the events of the film, but differs in the fact that Kirby incorporated additional dialog from two other sources: the novel and a copy of an earlier draft script of the film that included the more colloquial-sounding version of HAL 9000, as originally voiced by actor Martin Balsam before he was replaced by Douglas Rain.
+In addition, the comic narrative chooses to use more dialog than visual effects when compared to the movie.
+The captions describe the characters' thoughts and feelings, a significantly different approach from that taken by the film.
+Kirby has also chosen to portray the characters as more beefy and emotional than their counterparts from the film.
+Kirby has also implemented his own art style, diminishing the realism presented in the movie.
+He often depicted the space and planets with pink, purple, blue and other strong colors, with the presence of "Kirby Krackles" in several panels.
+Sometimes, he had also used photo-collage panels.
 Marvel published the adaptation in its then-common treasury edition format featuring tabloid-sized pages of roughly twice the size of a standard American comic book.
-The story is a close adaptation of the events of the film, but differs in the fact that Kirby incorporated additional dialog from two other sources: the novel and a copy of an earlier draft script of the film that included the more colloquial-sounding version of HAL 9000, as originally voiced by actor Martin Balsam before he was replaced by Douglas Rain.
-In addition, the comic narrative captions describe the characters' thoughts and feelings, a significantly different approach from that taken by the film.

-The treasury edition also contained a 10-page article entitled "2001: A Space Legacy" written by David Anthony Kraft.
+It also contained a 10-page article entitled "2001: A Space Legacy" written by David Anthony Kraft.